 Students can open an Australian bank account from their home country.
 A number of Australian banks offer this service online.
 To open a bank account once you're in Australia, you will need to complete a 100-point identity check.
-To do this you will need to provide identification, such as your passport, student card, birth certificate, driver's licence (if you have one), or credit card.
+To do this you will need to provide identification, such as your passport, student card, birth certificate, driver's licence, credit card, phone or electricity bill.